 If your Plan of Study involves a special major, please consult the College Catalog regarding the development of the plan.
 There are already "regularized" special majors described in the Catalog (e.g. Cognitive Science, Neuroscience, Educational Studies special majors).

 For a truly "individualized" special major, you must consult the departments under which this type of major will be supervised.
 You also must complete the paper Individualized Special Major form provided by the Registrar's Office.

 Sophomore Plan Info & Advising

-During the first three weeks of the spring semester, each department and program offers an informational meeting for prospective majors and minors.
+During the first three weeks of the spring semester, many departments and programs offer an informational meeting for prospective majors and minors.
 These meetings are intended to provide more specific information about the department or program, its faculty, its expectations, and its requirements.

 The Lang Center for Civic and Social Responsibility and Career Services also hold info sessions.
 The Lang Center staff are eager to talk with students interested in connecting community service or activism to their academic plans.
 Using data on alumni occupations and academic majors, Career Services counselors can help students think about how their choices relate to professional or educational possibilities.

 SOPHOMORE PLAN ADVISORS

 After attending informational sessions, students receive individual advising regarding their intended program of study.
 After the deadline for students to indicate their prospective major/minor(s), each prospective major/minor department will assign each student a Sophomore Plan Advisor.
 This advisor info is visible to students in the mySwarthmore Sophomore Plan website, in the Advising Tab.